aharshac/KandyPy/README.rst

       }
     }

+|

 Delete Domain Access Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Revoke access token for a domain
+Revoke access token for a domain.

 ::